mathigatti/harmonizer/README.md

 ## Usage

 Run the script and then press some numbers in the keyboard.

+```bash
+python3 harmonizer.py
+```

 For example if you keep pressed 0, 4 and 7 it should make a major chord.
 But 0, 3 and 7 make a minor chord.
 It's because 0 is the root note here, the second semitone is 1 and so on.

-```bash
-python3 harmonizer.py
-```
+Press any letter key to exit, 'q' for example.